 “Income from Business and Profession” covers income earned from freelancing work under the Income Tax.
-Freelancers can claim expenses incurred on such income while filing their ITR.
+Taxpayer can claim expenses on freelance income while filing their ITR.
 Freelancers/ Professionals also have an option to opt for the presumptive taxation scheme under the income tax act.

-Following are the Expenses that can be claimed:
+Expenses on freelance income that can be claimed:

 - RENT: If you’ve set up your small office in rented premises.
 You can claim the rent paid as an expense from your income.
 If the property was rented for part of a year, No issues.
 In such cases, the freelancers may claim the actual amount of rent paid as an expense.
 It’s a good practice to keep the rent paid receipts on record for future references.